 If you’re going to start using this feature, you need to know how it works, right?
 Here’s how to add your own photos and videos to your story, and view other people’s stories.

-1. First, tap the “+” symbol in the upper left corner
+1. First, tap the camera symbol in the upper left corner

 2. Then, take a photo by tapping the round button in the video; or, take a video by holding it

-3. Use one of the three pen tools at the top of the screen to doodle, swipe right to select a filter, or add emojis using the keyboard
+3. Use one of the three pen tools at the top of the screen to doodle, swipe right to select a filter, add a sticker or simply write a caption.

 Pro Tip: You’re able to select more than the default colors at the bottom.
 Press and hold on them to open a color selector.

 4. When you’re ready, tap the checkmark icon to share your story!

 Your story will appear at the top of your friend’s feeds.
 You can also see it from your profile page by tapping your profile picture.

 Once it’s live, you can save your photos and videos by tapping the three dots and pressing save – they will save to your profile for anyone to view.

 6. See who viewed your story by swiping up from the bottom of the screen while watching it